 It also means that every person, business and politician must buy and claim these goals as their own.
 By investing their time and efforts into Vision 2030, they invest in themselves and create a stronger foundation for where they choose to work and live.

-One initiative that is extremely important for businesses to participate in achieve these goals is the Regional Internship Program for Employers.
-Companies need to develop, attract and retain future applicants, while continuing to grow innovatively and adjusting to the changing global fight for talent.
+One initiative that is extremely important for businesses to participate in achieving these goals is the Regional Internship Program for Employers.
+Companies need to develop, attract and retain future applicants while continuing to grow innovatively and adjusting to the changing global fight for talent.

-The Regional Internships Program allows companies to invest in themselves by helping them develop an internship that educate our future workforce in the skills they will need for their fields of expertise.
+The Regional Internships Program allows companies to invest in themselves by helping them develop an internship that educates our future workforce in the skills they will need for their fields of expertise.

 However, like any relationship, commitment and investment must come from both sides.
 An intern invests their time, talents and fresh perspectives to companies that allow them to do meaningful work that garners physical and analytical results.
-Companies must then invest in the intern through different trainings, benefits, and most importantly compensation.
-Companies that pay interns invest more time in their training and understanding how their interns work within the company professionally and socially.
+Companies must then invest in the intern through training, professional development, and most importantly compensation.
+Companies that pay interns to invest more time in their training and understanding how their interns work within the company professionally and socially.
 Interns who are paid are also more likely to get a job.